-Approximately 18 students will participate in each seminar of the HPSP Young Professionals Program.
+Approximately 18 students will participate in each Young Professionals Program.

-The HPSP Summer Fellowship has three parts.
-First, the careful study, with master teachers, of seminal texts of political and social thought such as Exodus, Aristotle's Politics, Plato's Republic, Machiavelli's The Prince, Tocqueville’s Democracy in America, and The Federalist Papers.
-Approximately fivetexts or five groups of texts will be covered.
-Second, the program will devote a week to the serious analysis of major public policy questions, guided by outstanding policy analysts.
+The Summer Fellowship has three parts.
+First, the careful study, with master teachers, of seminal texts of political and social thought.
+These include the works of Aristotle, Plato, Machiavelli, the Founders, Lincoln, and Tocqueville.
+Second, the program will devote two weeks to the serious analysis of major public policy questions, guided by outstanding policy analysts.
 And third, a series of conversations with distinguished speakers, who address present-day politics and public policy.

-The HPSP Young Professionals Program offers five-part seminars that meet once weekly for three hours.
+The Young Professionals Program offers five-part seminars that meet daily for three hours for one week.
 Led by an expert scholar, students examine a topic in public policy or political theory.
 Attention is paid to theoretical roots in policy seminars and to policy implications in theoretical seminars.

 Our faculty and speakers fully reflect the unusual scope and depth of our coursework and activities.
 Each is an accomplished, leading figure in academia, politics, journalism, or business, and together they represent a wide variety of ideological, political, and social views.
 (A list of confirmed speakers is available here.)

-HPSP students are expected to attend and participate in all scheduled sessions and events.
+HPSP students are expected to attend and participate in all scheduled seminars and events.
 Students are also expected to complete all assigned readings and essays.

-For the HPSP Summer Fellowship, after arriving in Washington, students accepted into the Hertog Program attend its sessions and activities--and are provided dormitory accommodations--free of charge.
+For the HPSP Summer Fellowship, accepted students attend all sessions and activities--and are provided dormitory accommodations--free of charge.
 Certain common meals and activities are also provided by the program.
 Each student will receive a stipend of $3,000 to cover ancillary expenses (or to help offset travel costs where applicable).

 All program costs are supported through generous donations from the Hertog Foundation.